Zvec Logo

 This is only populated if include_vector=True is passed in the query.

-4. fields: A dictionary of scalar field values.
+4. fields: A map from scalar field names to their stored values.

 By default, all scalar fields are returned; this can be restricted using the output_fields parameter.